DEFRA/ffc-development-guide/standards/backlog-management.md

 - issues include acceptance criteria to clearly explain when the issue is done

 ## New issues
-- new issues are added to the backlog in Jira
+- new issues are added to the backlog
 - if an issue relates to technical debt, a reference to a `Technical Debt` epic is added
 - issues should be added outside the current sprint in an estimated priority order, this priority order should be regularly reviewed as a team